ndew623/mnpk8sguides/kustomize/README.md

 - `bases` points to the base directory
 - `patches.yaml` ultimately contains the cluster specific settings
 - `target` is used to specify what the settings in `patches.yaml` will be applied to.
-In this example, we only have a single manifest in bases, but there could be many manifests in a real-use scenario.
+In this example, we only have a single manifest in `base/`, but there could be many manifests in a real-use scenario.

 `envs/prod/patches.yaml` will look like this:
 ```
+$ cat envs/prod/patches.yaml
 kind: Deployment
 metadata:
   name: example